NATS 3037 Neuroanatomy

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

-Short Answer up to 30 mins 25 N Individual
+Practical Exam up to 45 minutes 25 N Individual N

 The following table summarises the standard assessment tasks for this subject.
 Please note this is a guide only.
 Assessment tasks are regularly updated, where there is a difference your Learning Guide takes precedence.

-Short Answer up to 30 mins 25 N Individual
+Practical Exam up to 45 minutes 25 N Individual N

 Prescribed Texts